Vertiam/adc-simulator/README.md

 ### 5. Signal-to-Noise Ratio (SNR)

-SNR measures how much louder the signal is compared to the noise, in decibels (dB).
+SNR measures how much louder the signal is compared to the noise, in decibels.
 Higher is better.

 ```
-Theoretical SNR formula:
-  SNR ≈ 6.02 × n + 1.76   (dB)
+Theoretical SNR:  SNR ≈ 6.02 × n + 1.76   (dB)
-  where n = number of bits
 ```

 | Application | Typical SNR |